 Boone is colder, smaller, and more isolated than any place I ever imagined living.
 Summer was unfamiliar.
 Fall was supposed to have epic, vibrant leaves, but instead we had heavy rain that knocked them from their branches prematurely.
 I’ve been reassuring myself that snow can turn my heart.
 I’ll learn to ski and learn to like it here.

 Hopefully I’ll get to ski in 2016.

 So far, Boone doesn’t feel like home yet, and that’s okay.
 I knew it wouldn’t feel like DC or even Tallahassee, but I thought it would have some small town comforts.
 So far, it I haven’t found them.
 There is no Target.
 There is no swimming pool.
 There are no neighborhoods to drive around in and look at Christmas lights.
 I know this sounds simple and trivial.
-I know that I have A LOT to be grateful for: my job, my health, my Bret.
-I am so grateful.
+I know that I have A LOT to be grateful for: my job, my health, Bret.
+I am grateful.
 I do miss Florida, and DC, and Virginia.
 A lot of things that I associate with home aren’t here, so it’s been an adjustment, but I am trying to like this place.
 Honestly.
 I had a Florida friend who always complained about Tallahassee.
 It was fruitless and annoying and I promised myself I wouldn’t do that to Boone.
 So I look for the positives:

 - Boone is full of a community of friendly people.
 I’ve made friends here who also moved here reluctantly for a spouse/partner.

 - There are so many good breweries.
 I’ve learned I love stouts.

 - I buy my eggs from a local farmer and I’ve been asked – more than once – if I have any chickens.
-That’s a little weird.
-But I love the emphasis on eating from local farmers.
-And the restaurant scene is pretty good.
+I do not want my own chickens, but I love the emphasis on eating from local farmers.

 Boone is different than I imagined, but it’s challenging me in healthy ways.
 It’s